 Tired of doing free work at home jobs without getting paid?
 Turning free work into a paying gig is probably one of the toughest things I’ve faced as a freelancer.
 In the beginning, building up my portfolio required me to work in positions that didn’t pay much — or anything at all.

-Thanks to a recent discussion in the Freelancers Club, I’ve compiled a list of the best strategies, including many from my own experience, as well as input from over 9,000 freelancers in the Careful Cents community.
+Thanks to a recent discussion in the Careful Cents Club, I’ve compiled a list of the best strategies, including many from my own experience, as well as input from over 9,000 freelancers in the Careful Cents community.